RimaJAMLI21/CaLead-Challenge-UK-E-Commerce-Sales-Analysis/README.md

 The following is the description of each column.

 • TransactionNo (categorical): a six-digit unique number that defines each transaction.
-The letter “C” in the code indicates a cancellation.
+The letter “C” in the code indicates a cancellation.<br/>
-• Date (numeric): the date when each transaction was generated.
+• Date (numeric): the date when each transaction was generated.<br/>
-• ProductNo (categorical): a five or six-digit unique character used to identify a specific product.
+• ProductNo (categorical): a five or six-digit unique character used to identify a specific product.<br/>
-• Product (categorical): product/item name.
+• Product (categorical): product/item name.<br/>
 • Price (numeric): the price of each product per unit in pound sterling (£).
 • Quantity (numeric): the quantity of each product per transaction.
 Negative values related to cancelled transactions.